Toloka/docs-tolokers/en/common/self-employed/_include/self-employed_troubles.md

 {% note alert %}

-If you decline the self-employment status, you will no longer be able to complete tasks and withdraw money from your [Toloka]({{ toloka }}) account.
+If you decline the self-employment status, you will no longer be able to complete projects and withdraw money from your [Toloka]({{ toloka }}) account.

 {% endnote %}